Ella Gross: 2024–present: Debut with Meovv

 In February 2024, a series of leaked photos of The Black Label trainees, rumored to be members of the agency's upcoming girl group, quickly spread online, which notably featured Gross.
 In the same month, the agency announced its plans to launch a new girl group in the first half of 2024.
 On August 22, 2024, The Black Label revealed Gross as the first member of their company's first girl group, Meovv, which debuted on September 6.

 Public image

-Gross attained interest in the United States and abroad for her biracial genes and looks, reminiscent of a young Miranda Kerr.
+Gross attained interest in the United States and abroad for her biracial look, and for her resemblance to a young Miranda Kerr.
 Korean media outlets cited her as a young Song Hye-kyo, or was nicknamed as "little Jennie" by Blackpink fans following a picture posted with the singer.
-Her virality on social media platforms led her Instagram account, handled by her mother at the time, to gain a large following.
+Her early modeling career and exposure on social media contributed to her gaining over one million followers on Instagram during her childhood.
+As of May 2026, she has over 4 million followers on Instagram.
+She has received media attention for her modelling career and fashion industry activities, including campaigns and editorial work for major brands.

 Other ventures

 Endorsements

 In April 2025, she was named a brand ambassador for Miu Miu.
-In July 2025, she became the endorser of Lotte Chilsung Cider Zero.
+In July, she became the endorser of Lotte Chilsung Cider Zero.